drawwithcode/2019-group-08-1/README.md

  }
  socket.emit('mouse', mousePosition);
  ```
-  This is what happens on the server:
+   What happens on the server:

  ```
  // receive the MOUSE POSITION from client and broadcast it to other clients adding the USER ID